receptron/graphai/README.md

 ## Agent

 An *agent* is an abstract object which takes some inputs and generates an output asynchronously.
 It could be an LLM (such as GPT-4), a media generator, a database, or a REST API over HTTP.
-A node associated with an agent (specified by 'agentId' property) is called [computed node](#computed-node), which takes a set of inputs from other nodes, lets the agent to process it, and pushes the returned value to other nodes.
+A node associated with an agent (specified by 'agent' property) is called [computed node](#computed-node), which takes a set of inputs from other nodes, lets the agent to process it, and pushes the returned value to other nodes.

 ### Agent function